stfc/PSyclone/doc/psyclone_script.rst

-    -h, --help            show this help message and exit -oalg OALG            filename of transformed algorithm code -opsy OPSY            filename of generated PSy code -api API              choose a particular api from ['gunghoproto', 'dynamo0.1', 'dynamo0.3', 'gocean0.1', 'gocean1.0'],
+    -h, --help            show this help message and exit -oalg OALG            filename of transformed algorithm code -opsy OPSY            filename of generated PSy code -okern OKERN          directory in which to put transformed kernels -api API              choose a particular api from ['gunghoproto', 'dynamo0.1', 'dynamo0.3', 'gocean0.1', 'gocean1.0'],
                           default dynamo0.3